Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh: Acknowledgments

 \section{Acknowledgments}

-SI, FB and HT are supported by the CNRS and Collège de France.
-HT received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 949267).
-SI was funded by Ecole Polytechnique (AMX grant).
-We thank Baptiste Nicolet for insightful disussions, and H. Borja da Rocha and K. Crane for their meshes.
+SI, AS, FB and HT are supported by the CNRS and Collège de France.
+HT received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 949267) and from the French Agence Nationale de la Recherche (Grants ANR-22-CE13-0036 and ANR-23-CE30-0013).
+SI fellowship was funded by Ecole Polytechnique (AMX grant).
+We thank Baptiste Nicolet for insightful discussions, H. Borja da Rocha and K. Crane for sharing meshes, K. Cavanaugh and D. Gonzalez Suarez for sharing fluorescence microscopy images of mouse and ascidian embryos.

 { }